17 Common SEO Technical Issues and Ways to Solve Them

 SEO Issue #14: Insufficient or Incorrect Use of Structured Data

 What does structured data mean in terms of search engine rankings?
 It's all about developing and following a uniform way to provide crawlers with data about the page.
-This makes it much easier for crawlers to properly classify and categorize each of your pages.
-The outcome is more favorable rankings.
+This makes it much easier for crawlers to classify and categorize each of your pages properly.
+The outcome is more favourable rankings.

 SEO Issue #15: Multiple Versions of the Homepage